A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: Model construction

-The system of PDEs, equations \eqref{eq:Tpde}\ and \eqref{eq:Spde}, is coupled only via the advecting velocity field $\boldsymbol{u}(\boldsymbol{r}, t; \rho(T,S))$.
-This coupling renders the tracers active: their distribution influences the flow field, which in turn changes the tracers' distributions.
-In the full set of equations describing oceanic flow, equations \eqref{eq:Tpde} and \eqref{eq:Spde} are coupled to the incompressible NS through an equation of state that relates density to temperature, salinity, and pressure.
-Our approach employs a significant simplification: Assume we know the spatial form of a certain large-scale, basin-wide solution $\boldsymbol{u}$, e.g.~based on observations of the actual velocity field in the ocean or by numerical simulations.
-This $\boldsymbol{u}$ is the advective field that appears in the advection-diffusion equations.
-Given such a solution, we assume that it can be written as a sum of several modes, and that only some of its modes' amplitudes are determined dynamically by the density distribution.
+Equations \eqref{eq:Tpde}\ and \eqref{eq:Spde} are coupled only via their common advecting velocity field $\boldsymbol{u}(\boldsymbol{r}, t; \rho(T,S))$, rendering the tracers active as described in the introduction.
+Instead of coupling the equations to the incompressible Navier-Stokes (NS) equations, our approach employs a significant simplification: Assume we know the spatial form of a certain large-scale, basin-wide solution $\boldsymbol{u}$, e.g.~based on observations of the actual velocity field in the ocean or by numerical simulations.
+We assume that this solution can be written as a sum of several modes, and that only some of its modes' amplitudes are determined dynamically by the density distribution.
 The phenomenological motivation for this approach is that the velocity field in the ocean is built from several components; some are mainly driven by external sources, for example wind stress and tides, and some are dominantly driven by internal stresses deriving from density inhomogeneities, as discussed above.
 While the NS are nonlinear, one hopes that such a division can be justified by separation of temporal or spatial scales.

-Our model example will be a general oceanic velocity field that can be decomposed into a sum of two components: an externally-forced velocity mode that does not depend on density, and an internally-forced velocity mode that does.
-As described in the introduction, in a density-driven circulation flow it is plausible to assume that density inhomogeneities affect the strength, but not the form, of the internally forced velocity field components.
-Furthermore, we assume that the internal velocity's strength depends on spatial averages of the density, denoted in general $\left<\rho\right>$, and not on pointwise density values.
-Thus, the internally-forced velocity field has the following structure: $ \boldsymbol{U}_{I}(\boldsymbol{r},t;\left<\rho\right>) = \sum_j a_I^j(\left<\rho\right>) \boldsymbol{u}_I^j(\boldsymbol{r},t)$, where $I$ signifies internal.
-Taking a first-order approximation we consider one such internally forced mode, so that the velocity field has the form
+Our model example will be a general oceanic velocity that is decomposed into two components: an externally-forced velocity mode that does not depend on density, and an internally-forced velocity mode that does.
+We further assume that density inhomogeneities affect the strength, but not the form, of the internally forced velocity field components.
+Finally, we consider an internal velocity strength that depends on spatial averages of the density, denoted in general $\left<\rho\right>$, and not on pointwise density values.
+Thus, the internally-forced velocity field has the following structure: $\sum_j a_I^j(\left<\rho\right>) \boldsymbol{u}_I^j(\boldsymbol{r})$, where $I$ signifies internal.
+Taking a first-order approximation we consider one such internally forced mode: